Medical professionals encourage parents to pay close attention to child’s car seat

 “This is a situation that is 100 preventable when a child is properly restrained in the right seat, buckled up every time, every ride any injuries are 100 percent preventable,” said Ellen Walston, Safety Coordinator, Vidant Medical Center.

-“All seats meet same guidelines as far as federal standards.
-They are crash tested in the same means and it doesn’t matter if you spend 300 dollars on the seat or 60 dollars a seat they are all crash tested, but we certainly recommend it’s a new seat,” said Walston.
+“All seats meet the same guidelines as far as federal standards.
+They are crash tested in the same means and it doesn’t matter if you spend 300 dollars on the seat or 60 dollars a seat they are all crash-tested, but we certainly recommend it’s a new seat,” said Walston.

 Also, each seat comes with a registration card.
 If you fill out that card and send it back to the manufacturer, they will let you know if your seat is ever recalled in the future.